 eBags TLS Mother Lode Weekender

 Is this a convertible bag?
-I’m throwing it in the realm of front loading.
+I’m throwing it into the realm of front-loading.
 It claims to have a lifetime guarantee, has a great organization system, glowing reviews, and it’s carry on friendly.

 This is another viable option for those looking for a no-fuss bag and to escape the inconveniences of traditional suitcases or a large hiking bag.